 home / skills / openai / skills / screenshot

-This skill captures desktop screenshots for full screen, apps, or regions, saving to a user-specified path or default locations.
+This skill captures desktop or app screenshots per user request or when needed for inspection, saving to specified or default locations.

 ---